Homogeneous Fibrations over Curves: Introduction

+Section 11 is on discriminant avoidance which reduce the problem to treat with smooth family only.
+We conclude with the proof of Theorem \ref{intromain} and Corollary \ref{serre2} in section 12.

-\begin{ack} The author would like to thank his advisor Professor Jason Starr for introducing him the subject and helpful suggestions.
-The author would also like to thank Professors Johan de Jong and Zhiyu Tian for helpful discussions. \end{ack}
+\begin{ack} The author would like to thank his thesis advisor Professor Jason Starr for introducing him to the subject and helpful suggestions.
+The author would also like to thank Professor Johan de Jong, Skip Garibaldi and Zhiyu Tian for helpful discussions.
+The author is grateful to the anonymous referee for his/her detailed comments and suggestions on the manuscript. \end{ack}